Industrial Internet of Things (IIoT)

 algorithms

 Apps.
-Software or a program that is designed for mobile devices, such as smart phones and tablets.
+Software that is designed for mobile devices, such as smart phones and tablets.
 Applications are a way of interacting with smart devices.

 A network of remote servers that can be accessed through the internet.
 The cloud stores many software applications and can be used to back up data.